Thursday, May 2, 2013

 We signed Lincoln up for baseball this summer, and he has started practices.
 The first practice went great, although he was a little slow to start.
 He waited to see how the others were acting before deciding how he would fit into the situation.
 By the end he was running the bases and hitting the ball like a big boy.

 The second practice did not go as smoothly.
-He unfortunately fell asleep on the way to the diamond, and sleep is to Lincoln like breath is to our ability to live.
+He unfortunately fell asleep on the way to the diamond, and sleep is essential to Lincoln.
 I tried to roust him, and he woke crying that he wanted to go home.
 It also happened to be our snack night, not to mention we had missed the last practice-I did not know what to do.
 I couldn't really leave, but I hated to see Lincoln upset.
-Thankfully, Adam was able to show up that night, and we at least got to the field toting a stroller, two kids, two coolers, and a baseball bag (not sure how I would have done that myself even if Link had been feeling well, but that is one of motherhood's mysteries).
+Thankfully, Adam was able to show up that night, and we at least got to the field toting a stroller, two kids, two coolers, and a baseball bag (not sure how I would have done that myself even if Link had been feeling well).
 We walked up to where the other families were waiting for an earlier practice to wrap up, but Lincoln was not having anything to do with baseball.
 He was tired, grumpy, and his personality of being naturally reserved was working against him.

-I bribed Lincoln, I begged him, I pleaded with him-please, just get on the field and participate in practice.
-He finally went out grudgingly, but as I went back and sat with my husband, Adam said it looked like Lincoln was crying.
+He finally went out grudgingly to the field, but as I went back and sat with my husband, Adam said it looked like Lincoln was crying.
 His back was to us, so I couldn't tell, but after walking back to him I could see his shoulders shake.
 He turned his face to me, and I saw his tear stained, blotchy cheeks and I felt horrible.
 He was miserable.

 No comments: